cvicens/kharon-operator/docs/demo-script.md

 oc apply -f ./example/kharon-test-v1-0-0.yaml
 ```

-Because this is the first time our operator will create a Route called as the ServiceName property in the Canary object.
+Because this is the first time, our operator will create a Route called as the `spec->serviceName` property in the Canary object.
 In this case the name of the route should be `kharon-test`.
 Also because it's the first time... there's no actual Canary release so all the traffic will be routed to the Service of the first release, that is `kharon-test-v1-0-0`.
 Now is you get the Routes again you should get a new one as described before.

 ```sh
 oc get route -n $PROJECT_NAME